Services We Offer

 We support maintenance or slow taper off from Suboxone (Buprenorphine) based on each client's history of opioid dependency.
 Read more about Buprenorphine recommendation on SAMHSA website.

 We offer medication management, stabilization and close psycho-social monitoring during the initial period of withdrawing from alcohol or other addictive substances.

-We offer inpatient and outpatient levels of care.
+We offer residential and outpatient levels of care.

 We specialize in helping pregnant women to stop using harmful substances and maintain safe pregnancy.
 Our physician follows latest guidelines from the American Society of Addictive Medicine (ASAM) who supports that pregnant women should be offered Buprenorphine as one of the maintenance options.
 Medically supervised withdrawal from opioids in opioid-dependent women is not recommended during pregnancy because the withdrawal is associated with high relapse rates.
 Abrupt discontinuation of opioids in an opioid-dependent pregnant woman can result in preterm labor, fetal distress, or fetal demise.
 Read more on pregnancy and safe Buprenorphine maintenance at asam.org

 We offer the following services -

 Medication-Assisted Treatment (MAT).
 Using medication to treat substance use disorders is often referred to as Medication-Assisted Treatment (MAT).
 In this model, medication is used in combination with individual and group counseling and behavioral therapies.
 Medications can reduce the cravings and other symptoms associated with withdrawal from a substance by occupying receptors in the brain associated with using that drug (agonists or partial agonists); block the rewarding sensation that comes with using a substance (antagonists); or induce negative feelings when a substance is taken.
 MAT has been primarily used for the treatment of opioid use disorder, but is also used for alcohol use disorder and other substance use disorders.